Our wines

 TASTING NOTES

-- To the nose, the wine shows elegant aromas of white flowers, such as acacia, mixed with notes of citrus (lemon, grapefruit) carried by a mineral (gun-flint) and fruity base (white fruits).
+Bouquet: The wine shows elegant aromas of white flowers, such as acacia, mixed with notes of citrus, carried by a mineral and fruity base

 FOOD AND WINE PAIRING